 Are you owed Restitution?

 CDCR collects on all victim direct orders once felony offenders are received into prison.
 CDCR deducts one half of prison wages paid to the offender and one half of any money received from the outside and deposited into an offender's account to apply toward the restitution owed by the offender.
-When the offender leaves prison, the California Franchise Tax Board (FTB) will continue collecting until the victim restitution is paid in full or the offender dies.
-CDCR continues to manage the offender accounts even after they are sent to FTB.
-If the victim's address is still unknown, the money goes to the Victim Compensation and Government Claims Board to be held until CDCR notifies them that the victim has been found.
+When the offender leaves prison, the outstanding victim restitution will be referred to the California Franchise Tax Board (FTB) for collection.
+The FTB will continue collecting until the victim restitution is paid in full or the offender dies.
+CDCR continues to manage the offender accounts even after they are referred to FTB.
+If the victim's address is still unknown, the money goes to the Victim Compensation and Government Claims Board (VCGCB) to be held until CDCR notifies them that the victim has been found.